tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ####  Client Diffie-Hellman Parameters

-When one of the ClientKeyExchangeOffers is a Diffie-Hellman key, the client SHALL encode it using ClientDiffieHellmanParams.
+When one of the ClientKeyShareOffers is a Diffie-Hellman key, the client SHALL encode it using ClientDiffieHellmanParams.
 This structure conveys the client's Diffie-Hellman public value (dh_Yc) and the group which it is being provided for.